tyconsulting/blog.tyang.github.io/_posts/2016/2016-03-17-opslogix-capacity-report-management-pack-overview.md

 In the example above, I have chosen the "% Logical Disk Free Space Windows Server 2012" perf collection rule, which collects the % Free Space counter for Logical disks on Windows Server 2012 computers.
 In this case, the instance represents each logical disk’s drive letter (as highlighted).
 Comparing with the single instance report, we are not only able to choose a specific drive (such as C: drive), but also any other drives (as shown below).

 <a href="http://blog.tyang.org/wp-content/uploads/2016/03/image-13.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2016/03/image_thumb-13.png" alt="image" width="592" height="489" border="0" /></a>

-<h4>Percentage value Report – Multi / Single instance Critical Only Reports</h4>
+### Percentage value Report – Multi / Single instance Critical Only Reports

 The last two reports from this MP are the "Percentage value Report – Multi instance Critical Only" and "Percentage value Report – Single instance Critical Only" reports.
 The only differences with these two reports comparing to the previously mentioned percentage value reports is, they filter out any items with healthy and warning forecasted capacity state, and only list the critical items:

 <a href="http://blog.tyang.org/wp-content/uploads/2016/03/image-14.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2016/03/image_thumb-14.png" alt="image" width="611" height="535" border="0" /></a>